 We used the same criteria for derivation of both or our training and validation HRS/ADAMS datasets.
 We used the RAND version (version P) of the HRS data for all variables except for proxy cognitive data and interviewer assessment of cognition and Hurd dementia probabilities (which are not included in the RAND data sets).
 Proxy cognitive data and interviewer assessment of cognition were extracted from the HRS core files, and Hurd algorithm dementia probabilities calculated by the study authors for HRS participants through the 2006 HRS interview wave, which are publicly available on the RAND website.
 The RAND datasets include imputed cognitive scores for self-respondents with missing cognitive data.20 Whenever available, we used RAND-derived summary variables (e.g. for number of ADL) and we followed the logic used by RAND in creation of the change in ADL limitations variable to create additional variables summarizing change in cognitive variables.
 To address missing data in HRS proxy cognition measures for proxy respondents, we replaced missing HRS proxy cognition data with proxy scores from the HRS wave immediately prior when available; observations were dropped if proxy scores from the wave immediately prior were not available.

 The HRS/ADAMS training dataset included ADAMS Wave A participants.
 We used dementia status from ADAMS Wave A and predictor data from the nearest prior HRS interview, either 2000 or 2002 depending on the date of the initial ADAMS assessment.
 The HRS/ADAMS validation dataset included ADAMS Wave B, C, and D participants who were not previously found to have dementia at a prior ADAMS wave, and included dementia status at each ADAMS wave matched to corresponding HRS data from the nearest prior HRS interview.
-Note that the HRS/ADAMS validation dataset may include up to three records from the same individual because of repeat assessment in ADAMS asked to return for re-assessment at repeated measures were treated as an independent observations.
+Note that the ADAMS validation dataset may include up to three records from the same individual because ADAMS participants not identified as having dementia at one wave were asked to return for re-assessment at the next wave of ADAMS repeated measures were treated as an independent observations.

 Statistical Analyses